Fort Lauderdale Education Programs

 Celebrating the story of Frederic and Evelyn Bartlett, we preserve the art, history, and nature of Bonnet House, providing inspiration and respite for all.

-Our Educational Programming enlivens our Mission Statement and supports Florida’s B.E.S.T.
-Standards by offering onsite classes, field trips, and virtual lessons in Florida History, Nature, Art, and Design,
+Our Educational Programming enlivens our Mission Statement while supporting Florida’s B.E.S.T.
+Standards.
+Discover our onsite classes, family events, field trips, and Virtual Learning programs featuring South Florida History, Life Sciences, STEM Activities, Art, and Design.

-Step back in time and experience a rare piece of old South Florida.
-You will walk the footpaths of the Birch and Bartlett families and cross the paths of much earlier inhabitants of this area such as the Tequesta people, who occupied these coastal areas from 2000 BC to 1700 AD.
-The area was also visited by European explorers around 1500 AD and a House of Refuge was built on the beach here in 1876 as a shelter for shipwrecked sailors and a stopover for the barefoot mailmen.
+Along our Historical Timeline, walk the footpaths of the Birch and Bartlett families and cross the paths of much earlier inhabitants of this area such as the Tequesta people, who occupied these coastal areas from 2000 BC to 1700 AD.
+This barrier island was also visited by European explorers around 1500 AD and a House of Refuge was built on the beach here, in 1876, as a shelter for shipwrecked sailors and the Barefoot Mailmen.

 We look forward to seeing you and your students soon!